Calcalist

 Calcalist (כלכליסט, a Hebrew wordplay on The Economist, from כלכלה, kalkala; economics) is an Israeli daily business and economics newspaper and website.

 History and profile

 Calcalist was first published on 18 February 2008, and currently runs five days a week, with a weekend supplement included on Thursdays.
 The paper is published in Israel by the Yedioth Ahronoth Group.
 The group also publishes Yedioth Ahronoth, the country's most widely circulated newspaper.
-The founder and publisher is Yoel Esteron, formerly the managing editor for Yedioth Ahronoth, and its editor is Galit Hemi.
-It is circulated nationwide and its articles feature regularly in the biggest Israeli news website 'Ynet' as well as in the printed edition of Yedioth Ahronoth.
+The founder and publisher is Yoel Esteron, formerly the managing editor for Yedioth Ahronoth and chief editor of Hadashot, and its editor is Galit Hemi.
+It is circulated nationwide.

-The newspaper is divided into four sections: news, daily columns – some regular and some rotating (the rotating columns are marketing, legal, real estate, technology, career, personal finance, automotive and sports), the market – a separate addendum appearing Monday through Thursday, and "2016", the lifestyle section.
-Calcalist.co.il publishes most stories and articles from the newspaper, as well as news updates throughout the day and special digital features.
-According to SimilarWeb, which monitors websites, Calcalist.co.il has 8,300,000 unique users monthly, making it the most popular business website in the country.
+The newspaper is divided into four sections: “News”; “Daily Columns,” which features both regular and rotating topics such as marketing, legal affairs, real estate, technology, finance, automotive, and sports; “The Market,” a separate supplement published Monday through Thursday; and “2016,” the lifestyle section.
+Calcalist.co.il publishes most of the newspaper’s articles and reports, along with breaking news updates throughout the day and exclusive digital features.